Billie Lourd Welcomes Her First Baby With Fiancé Austen Rydell - E! Online

 Billie Lourd has been keeping a big secret!
 The Booksmart actress surprised fans by revealing the birth of her son, Kingston Fisher Lourd Rydell, on Thursday, Sept.
 24.

-She posted a photo of the baby's feet Instagram with the caption, "Introducing: Kingston Fisher Lourd Rydell" using blue heart emojis and crowns to welcome her little king.
+She posted a photo of the baby's feet on Instagram with the caption, "Introducing: Kingston Fisher Lourd Rydell" using blue heart emojis and crowns to welcome her little king.

 Billie's uncle, Todd Fisher, also confirmed the baby news to E!
 News.
 "I was very touched Billie chose to honor her mother by naming her son Kingston Fisher.
 It was very unexpected," Todd told E!
 News exclusively.
 "Billie has been known as Billie Lourd her whole life.
 It is a very loving thing to give that homage back to Carrie."